-- · Do not store your firearm where it is visible. - Do not store your firearm in a bedside table, under your mattress or pillow, or on a closet shelf. - Do not store your firearm among your valuables (such as jewelry or cameras) unless it is locked in a secure container. - Make sure the location you store your firearm and ammunition is not easily accessible to children. - Consider storing firearms not possessed for self-defense in a safe and secure manner away from the home.
+- Do not store your firearm where it is visible. - Do not store your firearm in a bedside table, under your mattress or pillow, or on a closet shelf. - Do not store your firearm among your valuables (such as jewelry or cameras) unless it is locked in a secure container. - Make sure the location you store your firearm and ammunition is not easily accessible to children. - Consider storing firearms not possessed for self-defense in a safe and secure manner away from the home.

+Contraction of the second

+State of the second state of the second state of the
-1. It is important to carefully read all instructional material you receive with your handgun. (page 27)

-2. Certain modifications, when made to a firearm, may void its warranty. (page 28)

-3. It is safe to store a loaded handgun in your bedside table. (page 30)

-4. Two common firearms safety devices are trigger locks and cable locks. (page 29)
+- It is important to carefully read all instructional material you receive with your handgun. (page 27) True False - Certain modifications, when made to a firearm, may void its warranty. (page 28) True False - It is safe to store a loaded handgun in your bedside table. (page 30) True False - Two common firearms safety devices are trigger locks and cable locks. (page 29)

-- 5. Which of the following steps should be taken to "childproof" your handgun? (page 30) - A. Use a firearms safety device AND store the firearm in a locked container. - B. Always store your firearm unloaded. - C. Store ammunition separately in a locked container. - D. All of the above.
+- Which of the following steps should be taken to "childproof" your handgun? (page 30) - A. Use a firearms safety device AND store the firearm in a locked container. - B. Always store your firearm unloaded. - C. Store ammunition separately in a locked container. - D. All of the above.